JorPoon/JorPoon/README.md

 💻 Email: jormpoon@gmail.com <<<<< Feel Free To Ask Me Anything!

-## About Me
+## About Me ...

 - A Full Stack Web Developer from New York City!
 - A passion for quality user interface design and experience!
-- A fan of fitness, video games and sports!
+- A fan of fitness, video games, and sports!
 - A learner that continues to stay updated with the newest technologies!
 - A foodie!
 I love to explore the food culture around my city!

-## Technical Skills
+## Technical Skills ...

 | Front End       | Back End          |
 | ------------- |:-------------:|